dboddie-canonical-work/disgorged-docs/set-up-classic-confinement-for-a-python-project.rst

 ..
 34179.md

-.. \_set-up-classic-confinement-for-a-python-project:
+.. _set-up-classic-confinement-for-a-python-project:

 Set up classic confinement for a Python project
 ===============================================

 Some snaps need to have access to system resources outside the scope allowed by strict confinement, and they are unable to do this via the available interfaces.
-These snaps are configured to use classic confinement and will `need to be reviewed <process-for-reviewing-classic-confinement-snaps.md>`__ before publication in the Snap Store.
+These snaps are configured to use classic confinement and will :ref:`need to be reviewed <process-for-reviewing-classic-confinement-snaps>` before publication in the Snap Store.

 This guide shows how to enable classic confinement for a snap built with the `python plugin </t/the-python-plugin>`__.
 The example project used in this guide can be found in the `example repository <https://github.com/snapcraft-docs/python-ctypes-example>`__.